 I will do the same and over the next few weeks create a platform business model canvas for some of these companies.
 Then we can compare notes.
 This should be a lot of fun!
 Stay tuned when I cover the Uber platform business model canvas next time!

-If you got value out of it, I would really appreciate if you share this article by liking it.
+If you got value out of it, I appreciate if you share this article by liking it.